-EU nations support Venezuela's Guaido as anti-Maduro bloc grows
+EU nations back Venezuela's Guaido as Maduro faces rising pressure

 Maduro’s government, overseeing an economic collapse that has prompted 3 million Venezuelans to flee the country, lashed out at the EU nations, saying their move would affect relations with Caracas.
 In a statement, it accused them of submitting to a U.S. “strategy to overthrow the legitimate government” and singled out Spain for acting “cowardly.”

-Among other EU nations recognizing Guaido were: Austria, the Czech Republic, Denmark, Estonia, Poland, Portugal and Sweden.
+Among other EU nations recognizing Guaido were: Austria, Croatia, the Czech Republic, Denmark, Estonia, Finland, Latvia, Lithuania, Luxembourg, the Netherlands, Poland, Portugal and Sweden.
 The United States welcomed the EU nations’ recognition of Guaido and encouraged other countries to follow suit, Secretary of State Mike Pompeo said in a statement.

-Italy, however, blocked a joint EU position to recognize Guaido as interim president, diplomatic sources said, with the government in Rome deeply divided over the issue.
+Italy, however, blocked a joint EU position to recognize Guaido, diplomatic sources said, with the government in Rome deeply divided over the issue.
 Norway, not an EU member, said it also was not recognizing him.

 In power since former President Hugo Chavez’s death in 2013, Maduro has been accused by critics of running the OPEC nation of 30 million people like a dictatorship.